-Climate change
+Climate change and Just Transition Fund

-The report stressed that cohesion policy must promote the full consideration of climate issues.
-It insisted that future cohesion policy should distinguish between climate change mitigation and adaptation in its monitoring of expenditure and in its thematic focus.
+Stressing that cohesion policy must promote the full consideration of climate issues, the resolution insisted that future cohesion policy should distinguish between climate change mitigation and adaptation in its monitoring of expenditure and in its thematic focus.

 Members called for a new fund, the Just Transition Fund II (JTF II), to be created in the post-2027 programming period at NUTS 3 level, with a revised allocation method.
-The Fund should be fully integrated into the CPR, while applying the principles of shared management and partnership.
+The Fund should be fully integrated into the CPR.
 Regions with high CO2 intensity per capita, as well as industries in transition, should have access to this fund, which should have greater financial means than the current JTF and a wider scope.